OFS/ofs.github.io/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 <tr>
             <td>5</td>
             <td>Update UVM testbench</td>
-            <td>* The Intel OFS full chip UVM environment is coded specifically for verifying the default configuration containing the host exercisers for the PCIe, memory and HSSI.<br>* User must update the UVM testbench to reflect new RTL behavior for any customization changes.<br>See The <i>UVM Simulation User Guide: Intel OFS for Intel Stratix 10 FPGA</i>.
+            <td>* The OFS full chip UVM environment is coded specifically for verifying the default configuration containing the host exercisers for the PCIe, memory and HSSI.<br>* User must update the UVM testbench to reflect new RTL behavior for any customization changes.<br>See The <i>UVM Simulation User Guide: OFS for Intel Stratix 10 FPGA</i>.

 </td>
         </tr>
      </tbody>
 </table>

-For more information on modifying the FIM, refer to the <i>FPGA Interface Manager Developer's Guide: Intel OFS for Intel Stratix 10 FPGA</i>. https://github.com/otcshare/intel-ofs-docs/tree/master/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005.md
+For more information on modifying the FIM, refer to the <i>FPGA Interface Manager Developer's Guide: OFS for Intel Stratix 10 FPGA</i>. https://github.com/OFS/ofs.github.io/blob/main/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

+## Notices & Disclaimers
+Intel<sup>&reg;</sup> technologies may require enabled hardware, software or service activation.
+No product or component can be absolutely secure.
+Performance varies by use, configuration and other factors.
+Your costs and results may vary.
+You may not use or facilitate the use of this document in connection with any infringement or other legal analysis concerning Intel products described herein.
+You agree to grant Intel a non-exclusive, royalty-free license to any patent claim thereafter drafted which includes subject matter disclosed herein.
+No license (express or implied, by estoppel or otherwise) to any intellectual property rights is granted by this document, with the sole exception that you may publish an unmodified copy.
+You may create software implementations based on this document and in compliance with the foregoing that are intended to execute on the Intel product(s) referenced in this document.
+No rights are granted to create modifications or derivatives of this document.
+The products described may contain design defects or errors known as errata which may cause the product to deviate from published specifications.
+Current characterized errata are available on request.
+Intel disclaims all express and implied warranties, including without limitation, the implied warranties of merchantability, fitness for a particular purpose, and non-infringement, as well as any warranty arising from course of performance, course of dealing, or usage in trade.
+You are responsible for safety of the overall system, including compliance with applicable safety-related requirements or standards.
+<sup>&copy;</sup> Intel Corporation.
+Intel, the Intel logo, and other Intel marks are trademarks of Intel Corporation or its subsidiaries.
+Other names and brands may be claimed as the property of others.